mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 ### Table

-- We have removed the deprecated numeric property.
+- Remove the deprecated `numeric` property.

   ```diff
   -<TableCell numeric>{row.calories}</TableCell>
   +<TableCell align="right">{row.calories}</TableCell>
   ```
-- We have removed the fixed height property on the table row.
+- Remove the fixed height CSS property on the `TableRow`.
   The cell height is computed by the browser using the padding and line-height.
-- The `dense` mode was promoted to a different property:
+- Move the `dense` mode to a different property:

   ```diff
   -<TableCell padding="dense" />